Understanding and Improving Profit Margins

 To increase your net profit margin, there are some key levers you can control:

-• Reducing costs: things like negotiating with suppliers, improving processes and tax planning can help reduce your expenses.
+- Reducing costs: things like negotiating with suppliers, improving processes, tax planning, and managing labour costs can help reduce your expenses.

-• Increasing revenue: Evaluate pricing strategies to ensure you’re not undervaluing your services.
+- Increasing sales revenue: Evaluate pricing strategies to ensure you’re not undervaluing your services.
 Consider offering value-added services or upselling to existing customers to boost revenue.
+Using cost-effective strategies can also help improve profit margins.

 Regularly reviewing financial metrics will also help identify areas for improvement and track progress toward your profit margin goals.